dcomtois/summarytools/README.md

 # 14\.
 Conclusion

 The package comes with no guarantees.
-It is a work in progress and feedback / feature requests are welcome.
+It is a work in progress and feedback is always welcome.
 Please open an [issue on GitHub](https://github.com/dcomtois/summarytools/issues) if you find a bug or wish to submit a feature request.

 ### Stay Up-to-date

-Check out the [GitHub project’s page](https://github.com/dcomtois/summarytools) - from there you can see the latest updates and also submit feature requests.
+Check out the [GitHub project’s page](https://github.com/dcomtois/summarytools); from there you can see the latest updates and also submit feature requests.

 For a preview of what’s coming in the next release, have a look at the